Ebira people

-The Ebira people are an ethnic-linguistic group of North central Nigeria.
+The Ebira people are an ethno-linguistic group of North central Nigeria.

 Most Ebira people are from Kogi State and Nasarawa State.
 Their language is usually classified as Nupoid and within the Benue-Congo branch of the Niger-Congo language family.
 Until the separation of Kogi State from Kwara State, Okene, located not far from the Niger-Benue confluence, was seen as the administrative center of the Ebira-speaking people in Kogi state.
 Since the formation of the state, the Ebira Ta'o people are predominantly found in five local governments in Kogi state, namely Adavi, Ajaokuta, Okehi, Okene and Ogori/Magongo.
 They are also found in large numbers in the Federal Capital Territory, Abuja and Nasarawa in Toto LGA.
 Also, the Eganyi are found in Ajaokuta LGA.
 And the Etuno can be found in Igarra town of Ogorimagongo, Okehi and Okene each with their administrative headquarters.
-Ebira Koto is found in Kogi and Koton Karfe LGA, Bassa LGA, Lokoja in Kogi and Abaji LGA in the Federal Capital Territory, Akoko-Edo LGA, Edo State.
+Ebira Koto is found in Kogi and Koton Karfe LGA, Bassa LGA, Lokoja in Kogi, Abaji LGA in the Federal Capital Territory and Akoko-Edo LGA, Edo State.

 After decades of campaign, intellectual brainstorming and organized symposia/conferences, the people of Ebira from various enclaves finally secured an official spelling of the name "Ebira" for the ethnic group, as published in the Federal Republic of Nigeria Official Gazette on July 14, 2022.
 They had been previously called Igbira, Ebirra, Egbirra, Ibira, Ibirra and Egbira.
 Ibrahim Ohida, national secretary of Ohiku-Ebira Descendants Union (OEDU), announced the development in a statement:

 “The Ohiku-Ebira Descendants Union (OEDU), wishes to formally inform members of the Ebira Nation that the Union has secured an official gazette of the agreed common name EBIRA spelt E-B-I-R-A for people of the Ebira Nation comprising Ebira Opete, Ebira Miyakan and Ebira Etuno (Igarra) … This is in recognition of our common ancestry and expressed desire to be so recognised for reasons of unity, numerical strength and enhanced political relevance among the comity of ethnic nationalities in Nigeria.”

 The group said the adoption of the common name was made based on the agreements reached during consultations with traditional fathers and stakeholders at Okene and Koton Karfe conventions in 2010 and 2021, respectively.